 To know where you stand, get a clinically-validated cognitive assessment.
 Determine your current baseline and whether further medical evaluation is warranted.
 This is especially important for those who perceive that they’re already having “senior moments”.
 Getting an objective, quantitative measure of your cognition is a valuable part of a “cognoscopy” for future comparison before any significant cognitive problems arise.

 Understandably, most people are hesitant to take a cognitive test.
-I frequently administer the MoCA (Montreal Cognitive Assessment).
-When our appointment is planned to include a MoCA, before I can ease their mind a bit, I usually sense emotion from subtle apprehension to pained anxiety over the possibility of not hitting the “normal” score range.
+Emotions vary from subtle apprehension to pained anxiety over the possibility of not hitting the “normal” score range.
 Recognizing cognitive decline could jeopardize how a person sees themself and their future.
 Tuning out signs of cognitive declining can seem less stressful in the short-term, but identifying impairment as early as possible potentiates a far better outcome over the longer term.
 Early diagnosis and implementation the Bredesen Protocol™ provide the best chance for complete reversal of symptoms.

-Oftentimes, those who end up breezing through the test start out nervous.
-Sometimes, those who initially describe their memory issues as quite modest perform in a way that reflects much more significant cognitive impairment.
-The bottom line: we don’t know until we test.
+I always try putting people’s minds more at ease before administering cognitive testing.
+Oftentimes, those who start out nervous end up breezing through the test.
+On the other hand, sometimes, those who initially describe their memory issues as quite modest perform in a way that reflects much more significant cognitive impairment.
+The bottom line: We need to test and not guess.
+The results will help guide care best matched to your condition.

 Some Cognitive Test Options

-Even if you aren’t aware of any memory or cognition troubles, Dr. Bredesen recommends that everyone over the age of 45 years take the MoCA test as part of their “cognoscopy” to establish a baseline for future comparison.
-The MoCA is a simple screening test for Mild Cognitive Impairment that samples memory, organization, calculation, and verbal functioning.
+Even if you aren’t aware of any memory or cognition troubles, Dr. Bredesen recommends that everyone over the age of 45 years take the MoCA or similar clinically-validated cognitive assessment as part of their “cognoscopy” to establish a baseline for future comparison.
+The MoCA (Montreal Cognitive Assessment) is a simple screening test for Mild Cognitive Impairment (MCI).
+It samples memory, organization, calculation, and verbal functioning.
 If you speak with your doctor about memory loss, insurance could cover this test.
 I am MoCA-certified and provide the option for a MoCA test during any of my coaching sessions or consultations.
 (MoCA results from our meeting are your private record and never provided anywhere else without your explicit authorization.)

-The CNS-VS (Central Nervous System-Vital Signs) cognitive test is appropriate for those with subtle, Subjective Cognitive Impairment (SCI) and for high achievers likely to preform perfectly on the MoCA despite cognitive functioning below their previous norm.
-CNS-VS is an online test you can take from the comfort of your home or in the clinic that evaluates fifty evidence-based markers of cognitive functioning.
-I make the CNS-VS full report of age-matched performance in twelve cognitive domains available to anyone who I see for coaching or a consultation.
+The CNS-VS cognitive test is more appropriate for those with subtle, Subjective Cognitive Impairment (SCI) and for high achievers likely to preform perfectly on the MoCA despite cognitive functioning below their previous norm.
+CNS-VS (Central Nervous System-Vital Signs)is an online test you can take from the comfort of your home or in the clinic.
+It evaluates fifty evidence-based markers of cognitive functioning.
+I make the CNS-VS full report of age-matched performance in twelve cognitive domains available to anyone who I see in a coaching session or consultation.
 I’ve completed basic training with CNS-VS to help you understand your report.
 I currently charge an add-on fee of $45 for the CNS-VS.–$40 goes directly to CNS-VS for each online test.
 While my time arranging the test is worth more than $5, I subsidize the test expense because I know how important an objective, detailed (more than the MoCA), clinically-validated measure of cognitive functioning is for making good therapeutic decisions going forward.

 A full neuropsychological examination plus quantitative MRI may be the most comprehensive option.
 This would entail a multi-hour extensive cognitive evaluation along with MRI imagery and report on your brain anatomy.
 A NeuroQuant or NeuroReader quantitative analysis of the MRI provides relative measurements that additionally help with diagnosis and tracking progress over time.
-Your doctor may be able to order both/either for you and your insurance may cover when warranted.
+Your doctor may be able to order both/either for you and your insurance may cover a neuropsychological exam and/or MRI when warranted.

-Other quick clinically-validated cognitive assessments for mild cognitive impairment (MCI) or Alzheimer’s include the Mini-Cog and Ace-R.
+Other quicker clinically-validated cognitive assessments for mild cognitive impairment (MCI) or Alzheimer’s include the MMSE and ACE-R.

 For a loose cognitive gauge, you can get an overall percentile result of memory and executive functioning for your age with a paid subscription to the brain training applications BrainHQ or Luminosity.
 These brain games provide some feedback of cognitive performance, but neither are clinically-validated testing like the MoCA and CNS-VS.